hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908438v2-commonvoice-speechre-and-rpg-moge-advancing-speech-relation-extracti.md

 ---
 layout: default
-title: CommonVoice-SpeechRE and RPG-MoGe: Advancing Speech Relation Extraction with a New Dataset and Multi-Order Generative Framework
+title: "CommonVoice-SpeechRE and RPG-MoGe: Advancing Speech Relation Extraction with a New Dataset and Multi-Order Generative Framework"
 ---

 # CommonVoice-SpeechRE and RPG-MoGe: Advancing Speech Relation Extraction with a New Dataset and Multi-Order Generative Framework